holdex/developers/docs/CONTRIBUTING.md

 The third pillar of successful contribution is the Solution.

 Different problems may require different sets of skills.
-Whether it’s code, design, or marketing material, we expect a lean and clean solution from the contributor.
+Whether it's code, design, or marketing material, we expect a lean and clean solution from the contributor.

 > [!NOTE]